Azure/azure-rest-api-specs/documentation/sdkautomation/sdk_customization.md

       "installInstructionScript": {
         // Generate install instruction that could be shown in spec PR comment (lite version)
         //  or in generated SDK PR (full version).
-        // If generate_output.json contains install_instruction then this could be skipped.
+        // If generateOutput.json contains installInstruction then this could be skipped.
-        // Param: <path_to_installInstructionInput.json> <path_to_installInstructionOutput.md> <lite|full>
+        // Param: <path_to_installInstructionInput.json> <path_to_installInstructionOutput.json>
         // installInstructionInput.json: See #InstallInstructionScriptInput .
-        // installInstructionOutput.md: Install instruction in markdown.
+        // installInstructionOutput.json: See #InstallInstructionScriptInput .
         "allOf": {
           "$ref": "#/definitions/RunOptions"
-        },
-        "properties": {
-          "enableLiteInstallInstruction": {
-            "type": "boolean",
-            "default": false
-          }
         }
       }
     }